Apartheid: Western influence

 While international opposition to apartheid grew, the Nordic countriesand Sweden in particularprovided both moral and financial support for the ANC.
-On 21 February 1986 – a week before he was assassinated – Sweden's Prime Minister Olof Palme made the keynote address to the Swedish People's Parliament Against Apartheid held in Stockholm.
+On 21 February 1986 Sweden's Prime Minister Olof Palme made the keynote address to the Swedish People's Parliament Against Apartheid held in Stockholm.
 In addressing the hundreds of anti-apartheid sympathisers as well as leaders and officials from the ANC and the Anti-Apartheid Movement such as Oliver Tambo, Palme declared: "Apartheid cannot be reformed; it has to be eliminated."

 Other Western countries adopted a more ambivalent position.
 In Switzerland, the Swiss-South African Association lobbied on behalf of the South African government.
 The Nixon administration implemented a policy known as the Tar Baby Option, pursuant to which the US maintained close relations with the Apartheid South African government.
 The Reagan administration evaded international sanctions and provided diplomatic support in international forums for the South African government.
 The United States also increased trade with the Apartheid regime, while describing the ANC as "a terrorist organisation".
 Like the Reagan administration, the government of Margaret Thatcher pursued a policy of "constructive engagement" with the apartheid government, vetoing the imposition of UN economic sanctions.
 Public U.S. government justifications for supporting the Apartheid regime included a belief in "free trade" and the perception of the anti-communist South African government as a bastion against Marxist forces in Southern Africa, for example, by the military intervention of South Africa in the Angolan Civil War in support of right-wing insurgents fighting to topple the government.
 The U.K. government also declared the ANC a terrorist organisation.